wund3rcr4zy/by-the-book/.github/ISSUE_TEMPLATE/bug_report.md

 **Shadows of Doubt Game Version (Required)**
 This should be located in the top right of the main menu.
+Was it on the normal, experimental, or mono branch?

 **Describe the bug (Required)**
 A clear and concise description of what the bug is.